-I mean, if you saw my garden, you might just fall down laughing with how much abundance I have.
+I mean, if you saw my garden, you might just fall down laughing with how much abundance I have, then ask me for a carrot.
 We literally have thousands of plants and eat from the garden every single day of the year.

 If I told you stories about all the good in my life, you'd think it was insane that I ever felt I didn't have enough.